 In fact, you can call this my A-B-Cs of good personal finance.

-After reading these little nuggets of financial wisdom you won’t be an expert on the subject but, if you take them to heart, you’ll definitely have enough background material to at least get a passing grade.
-So if you’re ready, here we go:
+Best of all, after reading these little nuggets of financial wisdom, you may not become an instant expert on the subject — but you should have enough knowledge to at least get a passing grade.

 Content makes poor men rich.
 Discontent makes rich men poor. — Benjamin Franklin

-Don’t tell me where your priorities are.
+Don’t tell me what your priorities are.
 Show me where you spend your money and I’ll tell you what they are. — James W. Frick

 Empty pockets never held anyone back.
 Only empty heads and empty hearts can do that. — Norman Vincent Peale